 We can also view images that the FiftyOne brain tagged as containing missing annotations:

-session.view = dataset.match(F("possible_missing") > 0)
+= dataset.match(F("possible_missing") > 0) session.view

-Unfortunately the compute_hardness method only works for classification models currently, but regardless I think we have a lot to work with already.
+method only works for classification models currently, but regardless I think we have a lot to work with already.

 Conclusions and Next Steps